Adult chest infections

 The two main types of chest infection in adults are acute bronchitis and pneumonia.

 A chest infection is often mild and will clear up on its own, but in some adults it may be serious enough to require urgent medical treatment.

 What is a chest infection?

-A chest infection refers to an infection that occurs in either the airways to the lungs.
+A chest infection refers to an infection that occurs in the airways or the lungs.